arman-bd/arman-bd/README.md

 # 👋 Hi, I'm Arman Hossain

-I'm a professional web scraper and data extraction expert with years of hands-on experience turning the web's scattered data into structured, actionable insights.
+I’m a professional web scraper and data extraction specialist with years of practical experience transforming scattered web data into structured, actionable insights.
+I follow a simple rule: if you can see it, there’s a way to extract it.

 ## 🧠 What I work on